parsa-epfl/cloudsuite/benchmarks/django-workload/README.md

 ## Build the docker images
+To build cassandra image, go to the cloudsuite/commons/cassandra folder location, and run
+	docker build --no-cache -t cassandra-webtier .

+To build memcached image, go to the cloudsuite/commons/memcached folder location, and run
+	docker build --no-cache -t memcached-webtier .

-To build all the necessary images for the workload, run
+To build uwsgi, graphite and siege images for the workload, run

     [UWSGI_ONLY=1] ./build_containers.sh [/absolute/path/to/installed/python]